WE DO NOT CONDUCT ANY FORM OF UNSOLICITED SALES IN VICTORIA.

-SYDNEY, 1 DECEMBER 2017 — LG Electronics Australia (LG) has today announced a 15-year product warranty on all Mono X® Plus and NeON® 2 solar panels installed from 1 January 2018.
+SYDNEY, 1 DECEMBER 2017 — LG Electronics Australia (LG) has today announced a 25-year product warranty NeON® 2 solar panels installed from 1 January 2018.
 The new warranty period is one of the longest solar panel product warranties available in Australia, and represents a three-year increase on LG’s existing warranty term.

 This increase in product warranty affords customers and installers further peace of mind, and represents the confidence LG has in the exceptional build quality of its solar panels.

-While LG’s 15-year product warranty is five years longer than the Australian industry standard, the firm’s top-of-the-line NeON R enjoys Australia’s longest product warranty at 25 years.
+While LG’s 25-year product warranty is 10 years longer than the Australian industry standard, the firm’s top-of-the-line NeON R enjoys Australia’s longest product warranty at 25 years.
 This is in addition to an output warranty of 87 per cent.

 LG Electronics, Inc. (LG) is a widely diversified global leader and technology innovator in the consumer electronics.
 Unlike some rival panel manufacturers’ fortunes, who rise and fall with the ups and downs of the solar industry, LG manufactures a wide range of products such as flat panel TVs, home appliances, communication equipment and solar modules.